PSLer/SGLDBench/README.md

 # SGLDBench
 A Suite of Benchmarks for Stress-guided Lightweight Design

-This suite is the associated software of the paper:
+This repository is the associated software of the paper:
 	SGLDBench: A Benchmark Suite for Stress-Guided Lightweight 3D Designs by Junpeng Wang, Simon Niedermayr, Christoph Neuhauser, Dennis R. Bukenberger, Jun Wu, and Rüdiger Westermann
 	arXiv: